hongzhu6129/MorphyExamples/README.md

 -- TwoImageRandomTesting.java : test specification of test case generation and test result analysis

 -- SeetaFace.rar : compressed file of a packages to run face recognition applications

+You can also download the tool here.
+The following two files are needed:

+Morphy.jar -- the testing tool to execute test specifications